FILMUSIC Festival – Exploring Music and Culture Through Film

 Thursday, June 23 – Sunday, June 26, 2016

 Music and film flow naturally together.
-Our third annual Filmusic Festival will bring you closer to the music you love, or introduce you to some you’ve never known, with great films and live music!
+Our forth annual Filmusic Festival will bring you closer to the music you love, or introduce you to some you’ve never known, with great films and live music!

 Enjoy a stimulating toe-tapping weekend…